EDCD/EDMarketConnector/PLUGINS.md

 ### Use a thread for long-running code

-By default your plugin code will be running in the main thread.
+By default, your plugin code will be running in the main thread.
 So, if you perform some operation that takes significant time (more than a second) you will be blocking both the core code from continuing *and* any other plugins from running their main-thread code.